 Today, I educate about mindfulness through my writing, individual coaching, public speaking and teaching.
 Having had the path of my own life profoundly shaped by mindfulness, I am committed to sharing the practices with others who desire to be more fully present to the life unfolding through them.

 Of one thing I am certain, we cannot genuinely experience the joy of life without also accepting its moments of sorrow; because they are two faces of the same coin.
-Fundamentally, we are all naturally creative, resourceful and house the answers to our innermost needs and desires.
-Mindfulness practices can bring us home to this truth, time and time again.
+Fundamentally, we are all naturally creative, resourceful and house the answers to our innermost needs.
+Mindfulness practices bring us home to this truth, time and time again.

-It is my intention to inspire you to walk through life with a sense of reverence—fully honoring your moment-to-moment experience, to bravely lean into life’s challenges—relinquishing attachments to what “should be” for the sake of what is, and ultimately, to live more joyfully—with compassion and kindness for yourself and others.
+It is my intention to inspire you to live as if every moment matters—to encourage you to bravely lean into life’s challenges—relinquishing attachments to what “should be” for the sake of what is, and ultimately, to live more joyfully—with compassion and kindness for yourself and others.

 Amy Zoe Schonhoff